4 Data Download

 ├── future-climate-data

 The structure above assumes that the data will be stored in a directory named data, but you can store it in any other directory as well.
-You will just need to configure the data path in the model settings accordingly.
+You just need to configure the data path in the model settings accordingly.

 The data files inside the folders also follows naming patterns that must be respected.
 Each series has its own naming convention: